StanciuMarian/bookinfo-k8s-practice/README.md

 ```
 **4. Create a Kubernetes cluster**

-We can choose either Minikube or KinD.
-Minikube is more stable.

-**With Minikube**
-minikube recommends using a hypervisor or Docker to run the cluster.
+Minikube recommends using a hypervisor or Docker to run the cluster.
 This example is using Docker to run the cluster, but you can specify other hypervisors.
 For Linux: `KVM`, `VirtualBox`
 For Windows: `Hyper-V`, `VirtualBox`
 For Mac: `HyperKit`, `VirtualBox`